D.C.-area forecast: Very cold with brutal wind chills today through tonight

 Partly to mostly sunny conditions continue Monday.
 Temperatures should rise a bit more.
 Let’s say upper 30s and lower 40s for highs.
 Winds may still be occasionally gusty.
 Confidence: Medium

-Probably not too much change Tuesday.
-A little storm forming offshore and warmer air arriving from the west may promote some additional cloudiness.
+Probably not much change Tuesday.
+A little storm forming offshore and warmer air arriving from the west may promote additional cloudiness.
 Highs are in the mid- and upper 40s.
 Confidence: Medium

 Snow potential index